During the coronavirus (Covid-19) pandemic, more people are working and learning from home, and businesses are needing to change the way they operate.

 As people try to keep in touch with loved ones and stay stocked up on essentials, the UK's postal workers and parcel deliverers are playing a vital role – working hard to keep letters and parcels arriving at homes and businesses across the country.

-Here are six tips to help postal users like you – and to help posties and deliverers keep things moving safely.
+Here are five tips to help postal users like you – and to help posties and deliverers keep things moving safely.

 - When receiving letters and parcels, you and the delivery person should stay a couple of metres apart.
 Postal companies are not currently expecting people to sign for items, but you can signal you’ve received it instead.